'Lame' Kosovo president boycotts EU talks

 Already a member?

-More than that, Thaçi has said on TV he will only do peace talks with the White House instead, abandoning a nine-year legacy of an EU-brokered dialogue, which began in 2011, but stalled in 2018.
+More than that, Thaçi has said he will only do peace talks with the White House instead, abandoning a nine-year legacy of an EU-brokered dialogue, which began in 2011, but stalled in 2018.

 Thaçi has even declined to take phone calls from Lajčák since the former Slovak foreign minister took up his EU post in April.